 It is certainly more complex and expensive to translate materials or convene trainings in multiple languages, but we have found time and again that anything less will deliver a mediocre result.
 Open-book concepts are simple, but training them is not.

 In restaurants, we regularly work with folks who speak English as a second language or not at all.
 Conducting Huddles in their native language and making sure training materials are translated is not only appreciated, it is seen as a sign of caring and respect.
 Your efforts and investment will build trust and lead to a more engaged and happier team.

 3. Have the Team Establish Their Own Metrics

 Huddle scoreboards typically contain a lot of information.
 It’s all important and relevant to the annual plan and your company’s performance, but for someone who is intimidated by numbers (and there are LOTS of those folks in the world), a complex scoreboard can overwhelm and lead to disengagement.

 We are always looking to identify key metrics in open-book management, from Critical Numbers™ to MiniGame™ targets.
 One technique to drive employee engagement is to identify numbers at the front-line of the business, what we call “Metrics That Matter”.
 These metrics are most effective when identified and tracked by the team on their own.
 By creating metrics that are real for them, you demystify numbers and create a sense of ease for the most vulnerable members of your team.
 Over time, you'll see engagement rise as intimidation wanes.

 These are just three approaches to meeting your employees where they are and making your open-book program accessible to everyone.
 These are long-term investments that take time and patience, but the payoff of a highly invested team who are truly engaged in your open-book program is well worth it.

-To learn more about how to keep associates of all educational levels and languages fully engaged, join Henry Patterson at the 27th Annual Gathering of Games where he will present an educational session on the topic.
+To learn more about how to keep associates of all educational levels and languages fully engaged, join us for our next workshop focusing on Implementation + Strategic Planning.